 A. The broadband light source’s directional output enables substantially better levels of light transmission efficiency into the fiber optic cable.

-B. Broadband light sources have an extremely limited spectral bandwidth because they generate coherent light, allowing them to transport data at significantly greater speeds.
+B. This light source have an extremely limited spectral bandwidth because they generate coherent light, allowing them to transport data at significantly greater speeds.

-C. Broadband light sources are frequently modulated directly.
+C. BLS is frequently modulated directly.
 This is a simple and effective method of converting data to an optical signal.

 Eventually, these exceptional properties play a critical role in making BLS a viable option for spectroscopy and optical fiber communication applications.
 Let us now proceed to the next section of this blog to learn how broadband light sources provide new opportunities for spectroscopists.